 10 Years of Suffering in Syria

 Children are growing up never knowing what four walls and a warm bed feels like.
 They often have no school, instead, they run barefoot through muddy lanes in winter or get eaten alive by sand flies in the summer.
-Fathers go out each day looking for work only to return most days with nothing.
+Fathers go out each day looking for work and come back with nothing.
 A mother starves herself to feed her older children only to have her breastmilk dry up.
 COVID-19 barely registers in their minds when the looming lack of food and shelter stares them down each day.

 This is what ten years of war has done to a society of farmers and working-class folks who lived in this rustic part of Syria.
 Those with education and skills have made their way out to other parts, leaving the most poor and desperate behind.

 Mercy-USA for Aid and Development has been on the ground in Syria since 2012.
 We provide food, shelter, winter heat, nutrition support and healthcare.
 This assistance includes covering the daily food needs for approximately 250,000 individuals living in northwestern Syria.
 We also operate a stationary health clinic, as well as mobile health and nutrition teams that provide outreach care to the most vulnerable in the camps–women and their young children.
-We run a comprehensive winterization campaign each year, distributing stoves and fuel in an effort to keep pace with the growing demand for warmth in uninsulated tent homes.
+We run a comprehensive winterization campaign each year, providing warm clothes, boots and coats to children, the disabled and the elderly; we distribute stoves and fuel in an effort to keep pace with the growing demand for warmth in uninsulated tent homes.
 Work that we hoped by now would transition into sustainable development projects has only deepened to respond to a seemingly never-ending crisis response.
-Thankfully, individual donors and major partners like the World Food Programme (WFP), USAID’s Bureau for Humanitarian Assistance (BHA), the UN Office for the Coordination of Humanitarian Affairs (OCHA), and other United Nations granting agencies support Mercy-USA and we’re rising to the need on the ground as we mark this sad anniversary.
+Thankfully, individual donors and major partners like the World Food Programme (WFP), USAID’s Bureau for Humanitarian Assistance (BHA), the UN Office for the Coordination of Humanitarian Affairs (OCHA), and other United Nations granting agencies support Mercy-USA’s mission to continue to help in Syria where help is most needed.